Introduction

 The access to NTP servers outside the SCIGNE platform is

-not permitted.
-If you are using time synchronisation tools, you
+not allowed.
+If you are using time synchronization tools, you

 need to configure them with our NTP servers: